Pedigree Little Champions Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 - Pedigree Little Champions Puppy Complete Nutrition with Chicken

-Pedigree Little Champions Grilled Flavors with Beef
+Pedigree Little Champions Grilled Flavors in Sauce with Beef

 Canned Dog Food